Kastanies

-Kastanies (Καστανιές, meaning "chestnuts", Kestanelik which means "chestnut" too) is a town located in northern part of the regional unit of Evros, Greece, and is part of the municipal unit of Vyssa.
+Kastanies (Καστανιές, meaning "chestnuts") is a town located in northern part of the regional unit of Evros, Greece, and is part of the municipal unit of Vyssa.
 It is situated at the border with Turkey.

 Geography

 Kastanies is situated in the low plains near the confluence of the rivers Evros and Ardas, on the south bank of the Ardas.
 The area consists of farmlands, with some forests at the banks of the rivers.
 There are two road bridges and one railway bridge across the Ardas.
 Kastanies is 2.5 km south of Marasia, 4 km west of Karaağaç (Turkey), 5 km northeast of Rizia, 8 km northwest of Nea Vyssa, 8 km southwest of Edirne (Turkey) and 16 km north of Orestiada.

 Transport

 The Greek National Road 51/E85, which connects Alexandroupoli with the Bulgarian border near Svilengrad passes west of Kastanies.
 A smaller road connecting the E85 with Edirne in Turkey by way of the border crossing Karaağaç passes through Kastanies.

 Kastanies has a station on the Alexandroupoli–Svilengrad railway, served by trains from Alexandroupoli to Ormenio.
 The Otoyol 3 (O-3) to Istanbul begins a few km directly north of Kastanies.
 The O-3 is part of Asian Highway 1 to Tokyo and is also part of the E80 to Lisbon.